 Solar Energy Production

-Modelling the energy production from the solar farm is one of the most important parts of this life cycle analysis since it affects other aspects such as the payback period of the development.
-We have estimated the installed solar capacity on the development based on the land area available for solar cell deployment (~70 ha total).
-We also assume the land available will be developed gradually over four years in the best case as shown in Figure 1 below.
+Modelling the energy production from the solar farm is one of the most important parts of this LCA since it affects other aspects such as the payback period of the development.
+We have estimated the installed solar capacity on the development based on the land area available for solar cell deployment (~70 ha in total).
+We also assume the land available will be developed gradually over four years in the best case as shown in Figure 1.
 Estimated capacity will depend on the exact solar panels used, but for this study we have assumed that small panels with a footprint of 2m2 per module and with 330Wp capacity will be used.
 If compared to the nearby floating reservoir as a benchmark, we note that the prospective development should be able to accommodate 73MWp of solar capacity in the second year of development, when the land area developed is roughly equivalent.